-Renton is a larger medium-sized city located in the state of Washington.
-With a population of 104,047 people and 34 constituent neighborhoods, Renton is the eighth largest community in Washington.
+Renton is a relatively large city located in the state of Washington.
+With a population of 104,491 people and 34 associated neighborhoods, Renton is the eighth largest community in Washington.

 Also of interest is that Renton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Renton telecommute to their jobs.
-Overall, about 12.60% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another interesting thing about Renton, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.